Skip to main content

 Before proceeding with this use case, ensure the following prerequisites are met:

-• Access to a KubeRocketCI instance with permissions to create and edit Components and Environments.
+• Access to a KubeRocketCI instance with permissions to create and edit Projects and Environments.

 • Configured Argo CD instance with the Add-ons repository added.